OfficialNovaAI/nova-wallet/README.md

-# ⚡ Nova AI: The Intelligent Orchestrator for Lisk
+# ⚡ Nova AI: The Intelligent Orchestrator for Your Crypto Wallets

 > **"The AI Brain for Your Crypto Wallets.
 Chat, Transact, and Onboard Users Instantly on Lisk."**